 Once you’ve connected MindMup to your Google Drive, the easiest way to use it is directly from the Google Drive Web application.

-You can also use the MindMup for Google Drive landing page to quickly access key features.
+You can also bookmark the https://drive.mindmup.com/ landing page to quickly access your maps and create new maps.

 Creating new maps